-- Keeping the room temperature at around 18°C or undressing him a little if the room is warm.
+- Keeping the room temperature at around 18°C or undressing your baby a little if the room is warm.
 Being too hot can make a baby sleepy.

 - Unwrapping any blankets.

-A baby often instinctively seeks the breast and attaches deeply and comfortably if he can snuggle up close to his mother’s chest for periods of time, even when sleepy or during light sleep.
-Try letting your baby lie on your body as you recline so both his chest and tummy are against you.
-This kind of ‘laid-back’ breastfeeding contact is known as Biological Nurturing™ and can be done skin-to-skin or with you and your baby lightly clothed—whatever is more comfortable and convenient for you both.
+Try letting your baby lie on your body with their chest and tummy against you as you recline at about 45 degrees.
+If they can snuggle up close to your chest for periods of time, even when sleepy or during light sleep, they will often instinctively seek the breast and attach deeply and comfotably even during light sleep.
+This can be done skin-to-skin or with you and your baby lightly clothed.
 Watch for signs your baby is stirring and gently encourage feeding.
 Spending time relaxing like this can make a real difference to how well your baby feeds and how much milk you make.
 Our page on Comfortable Breastfeeding has more ideas.

 If your baby starts to doze at the breast, this technique will help him breastfeed actively and take more milk.

-- Wait while your baby breastfeeds actively, his jaw moving all the way to his ear.
-When he stops swallowing, compress your breast firmly.
-Hold it squeezed until he stops nursing actively, then release your hand.
+- Wait while your baby breastfeeds actively, with their jaw moving all the way to his ear.
+When they stop swallowing, compress your breast firmly.
+They probably start swallowing again.
+Hold it squeezed until they stop nursing actively, then release your hand.